 Operating Leverage vs Financial leverage (Differences)

-Operating Leverage vs Financial Leverage – Leverage is a firm’s ability to employ new asset or funds to create better returns or to reduce costs.
+Operating Leverage vs. Financial Leverage – Leverage is a firm’s ability to employ new assets or funds to create better returns or to reduce costs.
 That’s why leverage for any company is very significant.

 Without any ado, let’s get started with the head to head differences between operating leverage and financial leverage in an infographics